How equity release can reduce your inheritance tax bill

 Additionally, the fixed interest that accrues on the loan will be a debt on his estate and will reduce the value of his estate further for the purpose of inheritance tax.
 It is worth noting that the amount of interest charged, along with potential fees linked to the arrangement of a Lifetime Mortgage can vary depending upon individual circumstances, therefore it is important to seek professional advice before entering into this type of arrangement.
 Also, there will in fact be an inheritance tax saving after 3 years from the money being gifted due to taper relief.

-Now not everyone will be sitting on property wealth of £9m but it does show you the way at which those with larger estates can actually save money using equity release.
+Now not everyone will be sitting on property wealth of £9m but it does show you those with larger estates can actually mitigate the inheritance tax liability on their estate using equity release.
 A concept that many may not have even thought of.

 How the freeze on allowances will hit home

-The current inheritance nil rate band (the level at which you can pass down wealth free of inheritance tax) of £325,000 per individual and residence nil rate band (the amount over your nil rate band that can be added when passing down your main residence to direct decedents) of £175,000 per individual will be frozen until at least April 2028.
-These allowances were previously frozen until April 2026.
+The current inheritance tax nil rate band (the level at which you can pass down wealth free of inheritance tax) of £325,000 per individual and residence nil rate band (the amount over your nil rate band that can be added when passing down your main residence to direct decedents) of £175,000 per individual will be frozen until at least April 2030.

-The increase to house prices along with the frozen inheritance tax allowances will see a rise in those being hit with an inheritance tax bill, especially those with significant property wealth who’s will likely add thousands of pounds more to their tax bill.
+The increase to house prices along with the frozen inheritance tax allowances will see a rise in those being hit with an inheritance tax liability, especially those with significant property wealth.
 Furthermore, for individuals with a net estate over £2m the residence nil rate band is tapered by £1 for every £2 over this threshold.
 Estates (based on a married couple if an allowance isn't used on first death) with a net value of £2.7m will completely lose any benefit of the residence nil rate band allowance.
 This is where an equity release and gifting solution could reduce the value of a net estate below the £2m threshold and reinstate their residence nil rate band, potentially saving thousands of pounds in tax.

 What are the benefits and safeguarding features of using equity release?